techwithradhika/amazon-product-scraper/README.md

 .\venv\Scripts\activate
 ```

 **Install the required dependencies:**
 ```bash
 pip install requests beautifulsoup4
 ```

 **Scrape product links from a category page:**

-Run the script to scrape product links from a given Amazon category page:
+Run the script to scrape product links from a given Amazon category page
 ```bash
 python scrape_product_links.py
 ```
 This will generate a CSV file named amazon_product_links.csv containing all the product links.

-Extract product details from the links:
+**Extract product details from the links:**

-After scraping the product links, run the second script to extract the details for each product:
+After scraping the product links, run the second script to extract the details for each product

 ```bash
 python scrape_product_details.py